 Yes absolutely.
 I am a passionate traveller and my camera has taken me all over the world to shoot weddings as well as work with other clients.
 My furthest wedding has been New Zealand but most of my work is UK and Europe based.
 I charge basic travel costs and accommodation when travelling for destination weddings.
 Contact me for a quote.

 It really depends on your wedding day.
 For smaller weddings I tend to shoot alone as I find this is more discrete and respectful of the vibe of a more intimate wedding.
 For weddings over 100 people then I tend to recommend that I bring a second shooter.
 I work with a fantastic group of very talented photographers whose work matches mine stylistically and who have considerable experience shooting weddings.
 On larger weddings I can provide a team of photographers, videographers and assistants to suit the scale of your event.

 My usual day is about 8 hours which takes you from at least an hour of preparation shots through to first dancing.
 Hours can be extended of course - please chat to me about your wedding plans to ensure that you get the coverage you need for your day.

-I use two Canon 5D Mk III bodies and a range of prime lenses and a few flash heads for when the lights go down.
+During the summer I mostly use two Fuji XT2 bodies - they are discrete and light and allow me to work in the way I enjoy with a freedom of movement.
+I also use two Canon 5D Mk III bodies and a range of prime lenses and a few flash heads for when the lights go down.
 I travel light with a small kit to make me more responsive to the environment.
+You will undoubtedly will have at least one guest with a bigger camera and bigger lens than me.

 Yes - some venues do ask that I provide evidence of my public liability insurance which I am happy to do.
 I also have full professional indemnity